1. Research background:

 2. Research questions addresses by the group:

-- How are organellar membranes remodeled during stress?
+- How are organellar membranes remodeled during stress and ageing?
 In the course of our work on the metabolic competition between the human parasite Toxoplasma and mitochondria, we recently discovered large stuctures that we term SPOTs (structures positive for outer mitochondrial membrane proteins) that emerge from mitochondria during Toxoplasma infection.
 We seek to identify and structurally characterize the machinery required for SPOTs to emerge, and more broadly, understand their role in the remodeling of mitochondria during stress.

 - Is the rewiring of mitochondrial metabolism an effector branch of innate immunity?
-We are combining genetic, metabolomic, and proteomic approaches in both host and parasite to determine how changes in cellular metabolism modulate microbial growth
+We are combining genetic, metabolomic, and proteomic approaches in both host and parasite to determine how changes in cellular metabolism modulate microbial growth.

 - How do mitochondria regulate cholesterol and steroid synthesis?
 The cell is an interconnected entity, yet the mechanisms that synchronize organellar function are little understood.
 We seek to define the crosstalk between mitochondria and the endoplasmic reticulum that regulates the synthesis of cholesterol and steroid hormones.